 Laser treatments do not take long at all, and most patients can leave the doctor’s office within 20 minutes of treatment.
 There are some people that need several sessions to get the job done, but most find two to be plenty sufficient.
 This minimizes wait time and prevents people from having to travel time and time again to get rid of the age spots completely.

 The effects of laser treatment for age spots are permanent, so patients do not have to worry about a reoccurrence of age spots in the future.
-There is no guarantee that there will be no age spots in the future, but the majority of patients do not see many problems after the laser treatment.
+There is no guarantee that there will be no age spots in the future, but the majority of patients do not see any problems after the laser treatment.
 This option has started to surpass chemical peels and cryosurgery in terms of effectiveness, making it one of the most prominent choices on the market today.

 For the most part, laser surgery for age spots is not painful at all.
 There are some people who may find it more painful than others though, so this is subject to your individual body concerns.
 You may experience swelling or slight irritation at the site where the laser touches the skin, but that all depends on how sensitive your skin is.
 For the most part, you should not experience any more irritation from laser treatments than you would from any other age spot solutions.

 One downside to laser surgery is the high cost associated with it.
 It may be quick and effective, but it is also far more expensive to try.
 If you have the extra money to spend on this kind of treatment, you may find it to be the perfect solution for you.
-Otherwise you may want to look for something more conducive to your budget.
+Otherwise, you may want to look for something more conducive to your budget.

 Risk of Herpes

 You may not realize this, but there is a risk of contracting herpes with laser surgery.
-Most of the time, this will happen for a person that has a dormant case of herpes in the body.
+Most of the time, this will happen to a person that has a dormant case of herpes in the body.
 This is because the laser changes of the surface of the skin and can cause the herpes virus to come alive.
 You will have to determine if this is a risk you want to accept.